hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/5-function-definitions.md

 metaDescription: 'Learn how to build a data connector in Typescript for Hasura DDN'
 ---

-Now let's fill in some function definitions.
+Now let's fill in some function definitions, these are the functions required to provide to the connector to satisfy the Hasura connector specification, and we'll be implementing them as we go through the course.

 ```typescript
 function get_raw_configuration_schema(): JSONSchemaObject {